blacklightpy/vaultofknowledge/Problems with ISKCON and its founder Prabhupada.md

 > **So _māyā_ is there. _Māyā_ does not want to lead the culprits.
 Because one who is not Kṛṣṇa conscious, he's a culprit, so _māyā_ wants to give such person more and more trouble.** But Vaiṣṇava risks his life to snatch him from the hands of _māyā._ So _māyā,_ of course, when he [she] sees that "This man, this living entity, is now corrected; he is now taking to Kṛṣṇa consciousness," then she will not disturb.

 ****
+About Krishna's Raasa Leela ():

+> ….Madhudviṣa: Prabhupāda, could you tell us something about Kṛṣṇa’s rasa-līlā?
+>
+> Prabhupāda: (pause) Kṛṣṇa’s rasa-līlā should not be discussed in public meeting.
+It is most confidential.
+Lord Caitanya Mahāprabhu never discussed.
+He discussed Kṛṣṇa’s pastimes, līlā with gopīs, with His confidential, very confidential circle.
+Or those who are… Lord Caitanya had many thousands of followers, and… He was not discussing even within these five persons, śrī-kṛṣṇa-caitanya prabhu-nityānanda śrī-advaita gadādhara śrīvāsādi, Nityānanda, Advaita, Gadādhara, Śrīvāsa, and Himself, these five persons.
+So when He was at Navadvīpa, He was not discussing even with them, what to speak of others. **He set up this example so that in future people may be very cautious.
+Because unless one understands what is Kṛṣṇa, how he can understand Kṛṣṇa’s pastime?** So this discussion of rasa-līlā is the summit of Kṛṣṇa consciousness.
+It is not ordinary thing.
+They’re purely spiritual.
+There is nothing material.
+But because we are not completely free from material concept of life, we may think that Kṛṣṇa’s līlā is something like this material.
+So that is offense. **But that is the ultimate goal, to understand Kṛṣṇa’s rasa-līlā.** But you have to wait for relishing that Kṛṣṇa’s rasa-līlā, to become more perfect in Kṛṣṇa consciousness.
+Anarthāpagamam.
+Anartha means when one is freed from all anarthas.

+---

+Pleasing Christians (Dec 4 1968):

+>
+> Madhudviṣa: Prabhupāda, why did Lord Jesus Christ eat meat?
+>
+> Prabhupāda: That was circumstantial because we have to take into consideration of the situation of the country and the people.
+Where there is no other food, one must live.
+Then meat-eating is not bad in that case.
+Because survival is required.
+But when there are substitutes… Everyone is eating another life.
+That is the law of nature.

+---

 # From his Texts

 From his Narada Bhakthi Sutra [here](https://gitabase.com/eng/NBS/75), it considers logic as useless, and Guru-Shishya Parampara as the one true path.